-Remodeling perfectly illustrates the hard work that’s so essential to bringing new dreams to life.
-It's rewarding to take action on your vision and create a welcoming haven that better supports your family’s evolving lifestyle!
+Remodeling a house perfectly illustrates the hard work that’s so essential to bringing new dreams to life.
+It's rewarding to take action on your vision and create a welcoming haven that supports your family’s evolving lifestyle!

 Before you hit the hardware store, these tips can help you think through how to make your DIY plans and home insurance work together to protect your family better.

-- Contractor Check.
-If you're hiring a contractor for a large project, ask them for a copy of their general liability insurance certificate, as well as for their property and workers compensation insurance.
-Just as reviews and recommendations help you feel confident that you’ve got the right team for the job−checking that they’re covered helps you relax throughout the whole process.
+Contractor check.
+If you're hiring a contractor for a large project, ask them for a copy of their general liability insurance certificate, as well as their property and workers compensation insurance.
+Just as reviews and recommendations help you feel confident that you’ve got the right team for the job, checking that they’re covered helps you relax throughout the whole house remodeling process.

-- Save More.
-Talk to your agent about eligibility for discounts on your homeowners’ insurance rate due to your remodeling project.
-For example, you may qualify for a discount for installing home security and/or fire alarm systems.
+Save more.
+Talk to your agent about eligibility for discounts on your homeowners insurance rate due to your remodeling project.
+For example, you may qualify for a discount for installing smart home security and/or fire alarm systems.
 Or, you could get a discount if you install an impact-resistant roof.

-- Schedule a Personal Insurance Review.
-When your renovation is complete, meet with your agent to update your insurance policy’s dwelling value and possessions coverage.
+Schedule a personal insurance review.
+When your renovation is complete, meet with your agent for a personal insurance review to update your insurance policy’s dwelling value and possessions coverage.
 They’ll make it a simple and straightforward process!